-The Pahara-Aspen Fellows program seeks to strengthen and sustain diverse, high potential leaders who are reimagining public education.
-Using the time-tested Aspen Institute method of text-based dialogue, the program will provide participants with the perspectives necessary for effective, enlightened leadership across the public, nonprofit and private sectors.
+The Pahara-Aspen Education Fellowship seeks to strengthen and sustain diverse, high potential leaders who are reimagining public education.
+Using the time-tested Aspen Institute method of text-based dialogue, the program will provide participants with the perspectives necessary for effective, enlightened leadership across the public, nonprofit, and private sectors.

-Each cohort of Pahara-Aspen Fellows will consist of 20-24 exceptional men and women who will undertake a program of advanced leadership seminars and leadership projects under the direction of experienced moderators.
+Each cohort of Pahara-Aspen Fellows consists of 20-24 exceptional leaders who undertake a program of advanced leadership seminars and leadership projects under the direction of experienced moderators.
 The program requires significant preparatory reading, 17 days onsite for four seminars over two years, and a leadership project.
-Participation will be without cost to participants or their organizations, exclusive of incidental expenses incurred.
+Participation occurs without cost to participants or their organizations, exclusive of incidental expenses incurred.

-- A significant track record of extraordinary commitment and results ensuring educational opportunity for all children;
+- Be recognized and established thought or sector leaders possessing a significant track record of extraordinary commitment and results in advancing educational opportunity for all students;

-- Demonstrated potential for even greater leadership; and,
+- Have potential for even greater leadership impact;

-We ask your assistance in identifying outstanding individuals for the Pahara-Aspen Fellows program.
+Thank you for your assistance in identifying outstanding individuals for the Pahara-Aspen Education Fellowship.
 Individuals may not apply to the program; they must be nominated by leaders in the field.

 Nominators are asked to:

-- Complete the online form found on the following pages (basic demographic information about you and your nominee);
+- Complete the online nomination form using the link below (basic demographic information about you and your nominee);

-Want to submit a NextGen Fellow nomination instead?
+Want to submit a Pahara-NextGen Fellow nomination instead?
 Click here.